subena-io/subena/README.md

 An example of database with data can be found at `scripts/example.sql`.
 In this example, values are get from 8 criteria corresponding to 8 sensors.

 ##Project
-Hearth of algorithm is contained in `package`folder.
+Hearth of algorithm is contained in `package` folder.

 `alerts` folder contains methods for storing `unexceptable` events `learning` parameter and structure learning algorithm `model` defines classes linked with database

+For launching project just execute main script :
+>python scripts/main.py -v

 ##Credits
 Author : Jessy HANZO